Skip to main content

 Create a New Evaluation Form

-Creating an evaluation form involves the following three sections:
+Creating an evaluation form involves the following four sections:

 General Settings